FAQs

 You can learn more about the role of an executor here.

-You Legacy Contact is the person who begins the process of managing your bills and subscriptions after your death or incapacity.
-They do this by logging into BillWill and informing us of your death.
-Each year, BillWill sends your Legacy Contact a reminder of their role but we also recommend including the fact that you have a BillWill Planner set up in your will, so your executor / power of attorney and loved ones are aware of the administrative burden you’ve saved them when the time comes.
+Your Legacy Contact is the person who informs us of your death and receives a copy of your Letter of Wishes.
+Each year, BillWill sends your Legacy Contact a reminder of their role.
+We recommend including the fact that you have a Letter of Wishes in your will, ensuring your executor, power of attorney, and loved ones are aware of the help available to them when the time comes.

 Your power of attorney is the person(s) responsible for managing your legal and financial affairs in the case of your incapacity.
 This includes managing your assets, collecting any debts owed to you and paying any liabilities or expenses.
 Generally, people nominate a power of attorney when they are making or updating their will or estate plan and it is best practice to select your power of attorney as your BillWill Legacy Contact.
 If you have not nominated a power of attorney, we recommend undertaking this alongside setting up your BillWill.